sakerbuild/site-saker.build/site/saker.nest/doc/websiteguide/repository_api.md

 The binary byte stream of the bundle contents or an error describing the issue.

-The server may also respond with status code 302 in which case the download should be attempted from that address.
+The server may also respond with a redirection status code in which case the download should be attempted from that address.

 ## Bundle upload allocation